 |Date of Birth||22 July 1962, Bay of Islands, New Zealand|

-|Height||5' 5½" (1.66 m)|
+|Height||5' 6" (1.68 m)|

 Mini Bio (1)

-1985 she enrolled in the Actors Institute of London.
-During those early years she acted in plays and wrote her first stage play.
-Produced by Clean Break with Rena in the lead, it enjoyed a successful London tour and was published by NZ Playmarket in 1991.
-Other UK highlights include, Voices from Prison for the Royal Shakespeare Company and Outside In, which debuted at the Edinburgh Festival and toured London.
-The reputable award-winning Actress, Ann Mitchell was an instrumental mentor and friend in these formative years of Rena's acting and writing career.
+In 1985, Rena enrolled in the Actors Institute of London.
+During those early years she worked in all aspects of the theater.
+The first stage play she wrote, "The River That Ran Away" was produced by Clean Break.
+Directed by the reputable award-winning British Actress, Ann Mitchell with Rena in the leading role, it enjoyed a successful London tour and was later published by NZ Playmarket (1991).
+Other UK highlights include, Voices from Prison for the Royal Shakespeare Company and Outside In which debuted at the Edinburgh Festival.
+Ann Mitchell was an instrumental mentor and friend in Rena's formative years as a professional actor and writer.

 - IMDb Mini Biography By: Publicist Jan Kean